ZubairMohamed/WebjetUI/README.md

    3. Internally Docker uses HyperV/WSL for windows you may also need to refer to https://learn.microsoft.com/en-us/windows/wsl/install to setup WSL.
 2. In your terminal of choice e.g. Powershell, CMD, Terminal clone this repo from Github `git clone` and change directory using `cd` into the root of this project.
 3. Run the following command instruct docker to build the docker image `docker build -t webjetui .`
+4. Run the docker image using `docker compose up`.
+If you want to run the docker image in the background `docker compose up -d`
+5. You should now be able to open http://localhost:5173 in your browser of choice and see the website running.

 ## Run Webjet UI using NodeJS for Local Development